etlbox/etlbox.website/doks_v1.6/content/product/licenses/standard-eula.md

 draft: false
 ---

-If you plan to purchase the REDISTRIBUTABLE package, please see our [Royality-free EULA](/product/licenses/royality-free-eula/).
+If you plan to purchase the REDISTRIBUTABLE package, please see our [Redistribution EULA](/product/licenses/redistribution-eula/).

 {{< nowrap-code >}}
 (C) 2024 ETLBox Office Andreas Lennartz